yuriyyakym/awai/docs/docs/action.md

 });
 ```

-Empty actions may receive arguments which are accessible from events.
+Empty actions can still receive arguments which will be available in event payloads.
+If you use TypeScript, you can specify arguments types:

 ```ts title="Passing arguments to an empty action in order to have better control over scenario"
 const createTask = action<[title: string, description: string]>();